container-images/container-image-template-old/x.y/rhel/root/help.md

 MYSQL_PASSWORD=mypass
                 The password set for the current MySQL user.

+# LABELS
+Describe LABEL settings (from the Dockerfile that created the image) that contains pertinent information.
+For containers run by atomic, that could include INSTALL, RUN, UNINSTALL, and UPDATE LABELS.
+Others could include BZComponent, Name, Version, Release, and Architecture.
+This section is optional.

 # SECURITY IMPLICATIONS
 If you expose ports or run with privileges, note those and provide an explanation.
 For example:

 -d
     Runs continuously as a daemon process in the background

 -p 3306:3306
     Opens  container  port  3306  and  maps it to the same port on the Host.

+# HISTORY
+Similar to a Changelog of sorts which can be as detailed as the maintainer wishes.

 # SEE ALSO